communitybridge/docs/Easycla_pre_requisites/EasyCLA.md

 You are a _Corporate CLA manager_ \(CCLA manager\) if you are the person authorized to manage the list of approved contributors under your company’s Corporate CLA.

-1. As the CLA Manager or the CLA signatory, following are the pre-requisites for the CLA tasks after you Sign In to the CLA Corporate Console:
+As the CLA Manager or the CLA signatory, following are the **pre-requisites** for the CLA tasks after you Sign In to the CLA Corporate Console:

 1. CLA manager: Add a Company to a Project.
 1. CLA signatory: Sign a Corporate CLA on behalf of the company and Review and Sign a Corporate CLA by Request—this signatory has legal authority to sign documents on behalf of the company.
 1. CLA manager: Whitelist Contributors—each whitelist applies to the project for which the company has signed a Corporate CLA.

+**Fill out this pre-requisite form to provide information** : [Pre-requisite form for CLA Manager](https://forms.gle/RiW8CVBxX7QTE9JQA)

 With this responsibility, you use EasyCLA to: